Sri Sivan Temple

-Sri Sivan Temple (ஸ்ரீ சிவன் கோவில்) is a Hindu temple in Singapore for the god Shiva.
+Sri Sivan Temple (ஸ்ரீ சிவன் கோவில்) is a Hindu temple built by the Tamil communities in Singapore for the god Shiva.
 The temple was originally located in Potong Pasir from where it was moved three more times before finally coming to the present location, adjacent to Foo Hai Ch'an Buddhist Monastery, in front of Paya Lebar MRT station exit C at Geylang East Avenue 2.

+The presiding deity is Lord Shiva, as Viswanathar and his consort Parvati as Visalatchi.
+The temple also hosts a Natarajar statue, the dancer manifestation of Shiva as in Thillai Nataraja Temple, Chidambaram, with his consort Sivagamasundari along with Manikkavasagar, an ancient Tamil Shaiva poet who authored the great Thiruvasagam.

+The temple's architecture is a distinctive fusion of the North Indian and South Indian architecture.
+The exterior, temple towers and colour palette draw from the North Indian temple architecture.
+However, the interiors, temple traditions and rituals closely follow the Tamil Shaivite practises.
+A dome structure in the main hall of the temple has statues lining its circumference, honouring the 63 Tamil Shaivite Nayanmars, who collectively composed and were revered in the Tamil Shaiva work, Tirumurai.

 History

 Former sites af Shiva Lingam at Potong Pasir, MacDonald House and Dhoby Ghaut (before 1850s)

 The Sivalinga was originally present in Potong Pasir, which was then moved to a spot in the lower end of Dhoby Ghaut, then to a site near where MacDonald House stands today, and then on to the Orchard Road site where it used to be until 1983.

 Former temple site at Dhoby Ghaut (1850-1983)

 Sivalinga which was earlier worshiped at Potong Pasir then moved to MacDonald House and finally to Dhoby Ghaut Green.
 At Dhoby Ghaut Green, an in-situ temple was built where the lingam was worshiped.
 This temple stayed there till 1983.

 In 1898, a further phase of the recorded development of the Sri Sivan Temple began.
 The reconstruction work took several years to complete.
 One Mr V Nagappa Chetty and his wife were responsible for this, largely with their own funds and from donations collected from local Hindus.